icodepixels/Vegan-Food-Trivia-Game/README.md

 - All questions are focused on vegan and plant-based topics
 - Questions cover diverse culinary traditions and techniques
 - Special attention to cultural accuracy and educational value
+- Explanations sourced from reliable culinary and historical references